MessiInter/js-quizzes/README.md

 ##
 # Note:
-Not avaliable when install with yarn.
+This project don't let you install with yarn.

 ##
 # License: